 - Windows or Linux operating system, with the further choice of CentOS, Ubuntu, or Debian if you go for a semi-managed Linux plan.

 - SSD or HDD storage.
 Just keep in mind that SSD is not available with the entry plan.

 Regardless of what you choose, HostGator promises you full control of your server.
 You get full root access and are free to configure your server any way you see fit.

 Additionally, if you happen to experience any issues along the way, know that you can contact support 24/7/365.
 No matter the time or place, they’re there to help you out.

 HostGator offers 3 dedicated server hosting plans with prices ranging from $89.98/mo to $/mo.

 All 3 plans come with unmetered bandwidth, Intel Xeon-D CPU, DDoS protection, automatic backups, 3 dedicated IP addresses, full root access, RAID 1 storage, and unlimited databases.

 The included amount of resources varies from 4 to 8 cores, 1TB HDD to 1TB SSD storage, and 8 to 30GB RAM.

 One thing to note – prices are much higher on renewal.
 The first-time prices are a one-off thing.
-For example, a 36-month Value plan renews at $189/month.
+For example, a 36-month Value plan renews at a double rate.
 Additionally, note that there is no money-back guarantee or refunds with dedicated server hosting.

 The cheapest yet very resource-rich plan is Value.
 If you’re willing to commit for 36 months, the price point for this plan will be the lowest.